containers/ramalama/docs/ramalama.1.md

 show container runtime command without executing it (default: False)

 #### **--engine**
-run RamaLama using the specified container engine. use environment variable RAMALAMA_CONTAINER_ENGINE to modify the default behaviour.
+run RamaLama using the specified container engine.
+Default is `podman` if installed otherwise docker.
+The default can be overridden in the ramalama.conf file or via the RAMALAMA_CONTAINER_ENGINE environment variable.

 #### **--help**, **-h**
 show this help message and exit

 #### **--image**=IMAGE
 OCI container image to run with specified AI model.
-By default RamaLama attempts to use the best AI OCI image based on GPU on the local system.
+By default RamaLama uses `quay.io/ramalama/ramalama:latest`.
 The --image option allows users to override the default.

-The RAMALAMA_IMAGE environment variable can be used to modify the default image. `export RAMALAMA_TRANSPORT=quay.io/ramalama/aiimage:latest` tells RamaLama to use the `quay.io/ramalama/aiimage:latest` image.
+The default can be overridden in the ramalama.conf file or via the the RAMALAMA_IMAGE environment variable. `export RAMALAMA_TRANSPORT=quay.io/ramalama/aiimage:latest` tells RamaLama to use the `quay.io/ramalama/aiimage:latest` image.

 #### **--nocontainer**
-do not run RamaLama in the default container (default: False)
+do not run RamaLama in the default container (default: False) The default can be overridden in the ramalama.conf file.

 #### **--runtime**
-specify the runtime to use, valid options are 'llama.cpp' and 'vllm' (default: llama.cpp)
+specify the runtime to use, valid options are 'llama.cpp' and 'vllm' (default: llama.cpp) The default can be overridden in the ramalama.conf file.

 #### **--store**=STORE
 store AI Models in the specified directory (default rootless: `$HOME/.local/share/ramalama`, default rootful: `/var/lib/ramalama`)
+The default can be overridden in the ramalama.conf file.

 ## COMMANDS